-Intended as an easy-to-use guide, this book is written in a way to inform and inspire but not overwhelm you.
-There are 42 stand-alone chapters.
+Intended as an easy-to-use guide, this book is written in a way to inform and inspire you without being overwhelming.
+There are 43 stand-alone chapters.
 Arranged alphabetically from A to Z, each chapter includes:

 - Starting Points.
-Introductory information providing context for strategies that follow.
+Introductory information with context for strategies that follow.

 - Strategies, Ideas, and Suggestions.
-How-to ways of communicating clearly.
+How-to tips for communicating clearly.

 - Stories from Practice.
 Real-life experiences that make key points “come alive.”

 - Sources to Learn More.
-Resources to continue learning about each topic.
+Ways to continue learning about each topic.

 To buy this book

-- For digital copies go to Kindle or ibooks.
+- Go to Kindle or Apple Books or Nook and other online bookstores for digital copies.
 Also available by rental or lifetime access at RedShelf.

-- For other purchasing inquiries, contact Helen Osborne (author) or Susan Friedmann (publisher).
-Purchase orders are not accepted.
+- For questions and other purchasing requests, contact Helen Osborne (author) or Susan Friedmann (publisher).
+Of note, purchase orders are not accepted.